Stilbenoid: Production

-Stilbenoids are produced in various plants, for example they are secondary products of heartwood formation in trees that can act as phytoalexins.
-Another example is resveratrol, an antifungal which is found in grapes and which has been suggested to have health benefits.
+Stilbenoids are produced in various plants; for example, they are secondary products of heartwood formation in trees that can act as phytoalexins.
+Another example is resveratrol, an antifungal found in grapes and suggested to have health benefits.
 Ampelopsin A and Ampelopsin B are resveratrol dimers produced in porcelain berry.

-A bacterial stilbenoid, (E)-3,5-dihydroxy-4-isopropyl-trans-stilbene, is produced by Photorhabdus which is a bacterial symbiont of insect nematodes called Heterorhabditis.
+A bacterial stilbenoid, (E)-3,5-dihydroxy-4-isopropyl-trans-stilbene, is produced by Photorhabdus which is a bacterial symbiont of nematode worms called Heterorhabditis, obligate parasites of insects.

 Stilbenoids are secondary metabolites present in Cannabis sativa.

 Properties

 Phytoalexins have been suggested by some studies to be responsible for resistance to some tree diseases, such as pine wilt.